Earth Day is Every Day for Farmers

-Earth Day is recognized by the UN and most of the world’s countries this Saturday, April 22.
+Jour de la Terre is recognized by the UN and most of the world’s countries this Saturday, avril 22.
 It coincides with planting season in the northern hemisphere, just like Easter.

 Yet we must remember that both holidays are about more than a single day.
 What we do on the other 364 days of the year also matters.